Skip to content

 La Nerthe

-Château La Nerthe embodies the living history of Châteauneuf-du-Pape.
+Château La Nerthe epitomises the living history of Châteauneuf-du-Pape.
 As one of the oldest and most prestigious wine estates in the region, named by Alexandre Dumas as the only Châteauneuf among the great red wines of France, it combines historical significance with modern viticulture.
 On 92 hectares, spread over four characteristic soil types, the estate cultivates all 13 authorised grape varieties of the appellation under the precise management of Rémi Jean.
 Since 1998, La Nerthe has been completely converted to organic cultivation and today produces four exceptional wines - two white and two red Châteauneuf-du-Pape.
-To the winemaker portrait

 More about La Nerthe